aspose-email-cloud/aspose-email-cloud-java/docs/ClientAccountApi.md

 <a name="saveMulti"></a>
 ## saveMulti

 Description: Create email client multi account file (*.multi.account).
-Will respond error if file extension is not \&quot;.multi.account\&quot;.
+Will respond error if file extension is not \".multi.account\".

 Method call example: